jessica-leslie-sergey/dse203/README.md

 # 5. How to Run the Project Files
 -----------
-a.
-Execute notebooks in their order:
+A. Execute notebooks in their order:

     step1_process_listings.ipynb
     step2_process_courses.ipynb